-Article 10 specifies how official controls should be carried out using appropriate control methods, such as monitoring, surveillance, verification, inspection, audit, sampling and analysis.
-In Monaghan, different techniques are used, e.g. full hygiene inspections, vehicle inspections, surveillance, sampling inspection etc.
+Article 10 specifies how official controls should be carried out using appropriate control methods, such as monitoring, surveillance, verification inspection, audit, sampling and analysis.
+In Sligo, different techniques are used, e.g. full hygiene inspections, vehicle inspections, surveillance, sampling inspection etc.

 In addition to checks on the hygiene conditions and an assessment of good manufacturing practice, good hygiene practice and HACCP-based procedures, Article 10 of Regulation (EC) No 882/2004 references a list of other factors that need to be included in an inspection such as raw materials, ingredients, packaging, cleaning, maintenance products, processes and labelling.
-There was some limited evidence of these processes with the non-hygiene legislation being inspected in some establishments e.g. labelling and food contact materials.
+These processes were examined by the county veterinary officer during audits.